cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

 Failure Triggers
 ^^^^^^^^^^^^^^^^

-To trigger off the upstream task reporting failure:
+To trigger off of the upstream task failing:

 .. code-block:: cylc

    # B triggers if A FAILS:
        R1 = "A:fail => B"

-*Suicide triggers* can be used to remove task ``B`` here if ``A`` does not fail, see :ref:`SuicideTriggers`.

 Start Triggers
 ^^^^^^^^^^^^^^

-To trigger off the upstream task starting to execute:
+To trigger off of the upstream task starting:

 .. code-block:: cylc

    # B triggers if A STARTS EXECUTING:
        R1 = "A:start => B"

-This can be used to trigger tasks that monitor other tasks once they (the target tasks) start executing.
-Consider a long-running forecast model, for instance, that generates a sequence of output files as it runs.
-A postprocessing task could be launched with a start trigger on the model (``model:start => post``) to process the model output as it becomes available.
-Note, however, that there are several alternative ways of handling this scenario: both tasks could be triggered at the same time (``foo => model & post``), but depending on external queue delays this could result in the monitoring task starting to execute first; or a different postprocessing task could be triggered off a message output for each data file (``model:out1 => post1`` etc.; see :ref:`MessageTriggers`), but this may not be practical if the number of output files is large or if it is difficult to add Cylc messaging calls to the model.
+This can be used to trigger tasks that monitor the execution of other tasks, e.g. to process their output files on the fly as they are generated.
+:ref:`MessageTriggers` can also be useful for this use case.

 Finish Triggers
 ^^^^^^^^^^^^^^^

-To trigger off the upstream task succeeding or failing, i.e. finishing one way or the other:
+To trigger off of the upstream task either succeeding **or** failing:

 .. code-block:: cylc